cds-snc/notification-documentation/src/en/format.md

 # Formatting emails

-Us this guide to write email message teemplates.
+Use this guide to write email message teemplates.
 Make sure to send yourself a test message before sending to recipients to ensure the formatting looks good.

 ## Titles